 Valid proof of identification

-Valid identity documents are a Dutch passport or identity card, an aliens document, driving licence or moped driving licence (category AM).
-However driving licences are not a valid identity documents for the purpose of verifying a person's identity at the start of the working relationship as it offers no indication of nationality and residency status.
+Driving licences are not valid identity documents for the purpose of verifying a person's identity at the start of the working relationship, as it offers no indication of nationality and residence status.

 Using someone else’s identity document

-Employees are not allowed to use someone else’s travel document, for example their passport to prove their identity.
-This also applies to using someone else’s driving licence or company access pass.
+It is not allowed to use someone else’s travel document, for example their passport.
+This also applies to using someone else’s driving licence, aliens identity card or company access pass.